uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 <strong>Be mindful of costs associated with printing.</strong>
 - Consider whether you need color to communicate critical information, such as in a chart.
 - Fine tune page margins to maximize space and minimize pages printed, but do not make the margins smaller than .5 inches to ensure printer support.
 - If user-uploaded images are an essential part of your form, consider the best way to represent them to the user.
-This might include listing filenames or providing thumbnails or a zip file, rather than printing full-size images.
+This might include listing filenames or providing thumbnails, rather than printing full-size images.
-- Prevent images you do print from being cut off or extending wider than a standard portrait-oriented letter-size page.</li>
+- Prevent images you do print from being cut off or extending wider than a standard portrait-oriented letter-size page.

-<strong>Avoid widowed or orphaned content.</strong> Widows and orphans can be disorienting and sometimes alarming if a user doesn’t see the phrase in context.
+<strong>Avoid widowed or orphaned content.</strong> Widows and orphans can be disorienting and sometimes alarming if a user doesn’t see a phrase in context.
 Avoid splitting headings onto more than one page, and keep lists on the same page as much as possible.

 <strong>Tables require special care.</strong> While tables should not be used for layout, they are appropriate for tabular data and may be the clearest and most space-conscious way to display questions and answers in a printed summary.
 - Print table headers on every page.
-Avoid splitting tables across pages if possible by utilizing the page-break-after/page-break-before properties.
+Avoid splitting tables across pages if possible by utilizing page-break-after or page-break-before CSS properties.
 - Avoid splitting a table row onto more than one page.

 ## Accessibility